10-Day Perth to Adelaide Overland Tour

-After your continental breakfast, we’ll discover the township of Albany and its interesting history.
-Take in stunning views of the bay from the Mt.
-Clarence Lookout and visit the National Anzac Centre.
-We’ll travel into the oldest mountain range in the world – the unique Porongurups and take a walk to Castel Rock for jaw-droppingly beautiful views over the region.
-Travel through the beautiful Stirling Ranges towards Esperance and if you are lucky enough to be travelling during wildflower season it will look even more picture perfect.
+After breakfast, discover the township of Albany and its interesting history before travelling into the Porongurups for a two-hour walk to Castel Rock.
+Be wowed by jaw-dropping views over the region.
+Travel through the beautiful Stirling Ranges towards Esperance, and if you are travelling during wildflower season, it will look even more picture-perfect.

-Stop at the mind-blowing Twilight Cove for your first taste of the squeaky white beaches and crystal blue waters of the ‘Golden Outback’.
-We’ll check into our Esperance accommodation at the Bay of Isles Motel and enjoy an evening meal overlooking a turquoise ocean.
+Stop at the mind-blowingly beautiful Twilight Cove for your first taste of the epic beaches of the ‘Golden Outback’.
+Check into our Esperance accommodation at the Bay of Isles Motel and enjoy an evening meal overlooking a turquoise ocean.

 Today we’ll travel 480 km.

 Cape Le Grand National Park

 Words cannot describe the absolute beauty you are going to experience today.
 Located approximately 50 km east of Esperance, Cape Le Grand is one of Western Australia’s most spectacular National Parks.
 It features blindingly white sandy beaches with sand so fine it squeaks between your toes.
 Wildlife is in abundance including the iconic sunbathing kangaroos at Lucky Bay who are always up for a photo opportunity.
 Swim, bushwalk and reconnect with nature today.
 Stay back in Esperance tonight and enjoy dining at a local restaurant.